How does one make a game?

 - Why Your Core Mechanics Should Come First in Game Development – by Game Dev Underground

 So you’ve got an idea and need to develop it further.
-If you’ve got a small game with one or two mechanics then you could probably just keep that in your head, but if it’s any larger or especially if you’re working in a team – you need to document it.
+If you’ve got a small game with one or two mechanics then you could probably just keep that in your head, but if it’s any larger or especially if you’re working in a team, you need to document it.
 A game design document is what you can use in order to layout: the idea of the game, how it works, the goal, the player, interactions, art style, theme, etc. You should be able to give a GDD (game design document) to two people and have them both develop a fairly similar game.
-If you’re working in a team, then this is necessary.
+If you’re working in a team, then this is necessary to communicate how you want to make your game.
 Here’s some helpful resources to do with game design documents:

 - How to Write a Game Design Document – by Gamasutra